bheidecker/bettini/docs/collections/_diagnoses/en/07-echocardiography.md

 heading: Echocardiography
 ---

-During echocardiography we perform an ultrasound of your heart that will visualize the size and wall motion of your heart chambers, chamber function, and valve function.
+Echocardiography is an ultrasound examination of the heart that provides detailed images of the size, wall motion, and function of your heart chambers, as well as the function of your heart valves.
-Also, we can estimate the pressure in the heart and check if there is leakage or narrowing of the heart valves.
+It also allows us to estimate pressures within the heart and detect any valve leakage or narrowing.

-This information is very valuable for diagnosis and treatment.
+During the procedure, an ultrasound probe sends sound waves to your heart, which are reflected by its structures.
-During echocardiography, an ultrasound probe sends out ultrasound waves to your heart, which will be reflected by structures of your heart.
+These reflected waves are used to create an image of your heart.
-Through collection of those reflected waves, the ultrasound probe creates an image of your heart.
+The information obtained is highly valuable for diagnosis and treatment.

-This examination does not have any known relevant side effects.
+Echocardiography is a safe procedure with no known relevant side effects.